orangemug/git-deploy/docs/quick-start.md

  - `local.path` - the place with the build files
  - `remote.git.url` - the git url of the build repository
- - `remote.git.path` - the subpath in the above git repo where the built files should go
+ - `remote.git.path` - the subpath in the above git repository where the built files should go

 ## GitHub